Anything but Stationary

 Your paper!

-And rustling seraphim wings are clock-hands –
+Rustling seraphim wings the clock-hands —

 baroque reed qalams

-dipped in the economy of time
+dipped in the inky economy of time —

-intersect in cycles of yearning
+intersect in cycles of yearning.

-in capriciousness
+In capriciousness

 You bid me